-Applicants will be asked to provide the names of three personal referees, who are adults (not more than one of whom should be related to them), have known the applicant for at least two years who will give personal references on the prospective adopter.
+Applicants will be asked to provide the names of five personal referees, who are adults (not more than two of whom should be related to them), three references for a single applicant, not more than one should be related to them.
+They will need to have known the applicant for at least two years and willing to give a personal reference on the prospective adopter.
 A written report must be prepared of the interviews held with each of the referees.
 Additional references may be requested by the Agency if more information is required.

 Referees should be people who know the applicants well in a personal capacity, and it is desirable that the referees have direct experience of caring for children, either in a personal or professional capacity.